philschanely/course-ux/src/pages/activities/project-1.md

 ### Deliverable C: Paper Prototype and Video Walkthrough

-First experiment with layout options and arrangement of content elements for your site by creating hand-drawn thumbnail sketches of the pages or components you will redesign.
+As discussed in course lessons, first experiment with layout options and arrangement of content elements for your project by creating hand-drawn thumbnail sketches of the pages or components you will redesign.
+Think through the complete task you're trying to improve and imagine interacting with your sketches.

 Then create larger low-fidelity wireframes (giving the impression of life-size) on paper.
 These will be used in the next deliverable as you conduct usability tests.

-Create only the wireframes you need in order to demonstrate a complete user task.
+Create only the wireframes you need in order to demonstrate the complete tasks.
 Keep in mind you can also use smaller pieces of paper and other materials to simulate modal windows, tabbed panels, etc. This also means you will need to include snippets of actual content; you can type and print these but then cut and paste them into your hand-drawn wireframes where necessary.

 Next record a quick walk through of your paper prototype that demonstrates the user task you expect to accomplish through the prototype.
 This is easy to create with most cell phones today.
-You can post your video to any common video site such as YouTube (especially easy using your Cedarville Google access to YouTube).
-Set the privacy as desired as long as you can share the link with your professor through this assignment submission in Moodle.
+You can post your video to any common video site such as YouTube (especially easy using your university Google access to YouTube).
+Set the privacy as desired as long as you can share the link with your professor through this assignment submission.

-Submit the link to your video walkthrough and attach digital scans/images of your wireframes combined and compressed in a single PDF document to the corresponding assignment in Moodle.
+Be prepared to submit scanned PDFs of your prototype along with the link to your demonstration video.

 </Subpage>
 <Subpage slug="d">